febos/SQUARNA/README.md

         structure_score.
 Independently, if d is present, the mutually divergent structures will be put first.

+    fl=INT / freqlim=INT [DEFAULT: fl=0.35]

+        Ignored in the single-sequence mode.
+        The percentage of sequences required to contain a base pair, in order for it to be added to the predicted consensus structure at step-2.
+The consensus will include all the base pairs present in at least "fl" share of the sequences given that the base pair is not in conflict (does not share a position) with a more populated base pair.

+    ll=INT / levlim=INT [DEFAULT: ll=(3 - len(seq)>500)]

+        Ignored in the single-sequence mode.
+        The allowed number of pseudoknot levels.
+All the base pairs of the higher levels will be removed from the structure predicted at step-1.
+By default, ll=3 for short alignments of no more than 500 columns, and ll=2 for longer alignments.

     tl=INT / toplim=INT [DEFAULT: tl=5]

         How many top-N structures will be subject to comparison with the